 | Best for serving | Virginia Boys Kitchens Walnut | Handcrafted American walnut that doubles as a stunning presentation board. |

-| Best bamboo | Totally Bamboo Kauai | Affordable organic bamboo with formaldehyde-free construction at just $20. |
+| Best bamboo | Totally Bamboo Kauai | Affordable organic bamboo with formaldehyde-free construction. |

 Our Top Picks